lamastex/scalable-data-science/_sds/basics/infrastructure/local/sparkScala/install/scalaIDE.md

 title: Installing Scala-IDE on a Laptop
 permalink: /sds/basics/infrastructure/local/sparkScala/install/scalaIDE/
 sidebar:
-  nav: "lMenu"
+  nav: "lMenu-SDS-2.2"
 ---

-# Installing Apache Spark and Scala
-## in your Local Machine (PC or Laptop)
+## Installing Apache Spark and Scala in your Local Machine (PC or Laptop)

 # Windows